Skip to main content

 Career tips

-You'll need to keep a portfolio of work to showcase your design skills to potential employers or customers.
+You'll need to create a portfolio of work to showcase your design skills to potential employers or customers.

 Professional and industry bodies